m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 # So, should I switch to Scala?

 Scala is my go-to language nowadays; I still write Java (and Python, and other languages) for projects where there are specific reasons to, but for general-purpose programming I default to Scala.
-The case for Scala in general is probably too long for a blog post (it would have to include the case for static typing), but I hope I've managed to describe the advantages I've found for Scala over Java specificly.
+The case for Scala in general is probably too long for a blog post (it would have to include the case for using static typing at all), but I hope I've managed to describe the advantages I've found for Scala over Java specificly.

 If the problems I've described resonate with you then Scala is well worth a look; you can start small, even with a single class, and you can start by writing code that's very similar to what you'd write in Java - so much so that both major IDEs can convert Java to Scala automatically[3].